Friday, August 9, 2024

 Love.
 Something that comes in myriad forms and fills hearts in thousands of different ways is reduced by the church to a narrow path from hello to marriage.
 Anything that veers from the path is slandered and reviled.
 Brief affairs, friends with benefits, paramours, lovers, serious but never going to marry, trying it out for a while -- such relationships are of no interest to the church.
 Every encounter of the heart is either trash or a step on the ladder to marriage.
 Nothing else can be recognized or discussed.

 Science.
 The greatest cultural achievement of mankind is the greatest threat to the priest's power.
 So, of course, the church hates and reviles science.
 One way they attack science is to lie about its foundations.
 Christian apologists like to claim that science could only get going because of religion.
-But religion is falsehoods all the way through, and science is simply the rooting out and rejection of falsehood.
-There is no way that something as false and partial and closed minded as religion could be the foundation for something far broader, truer and more impartial.
-Religion as a foundation of science is like theft as a foundation of honesty, or murder as a foundation of love.
+But religion is falsehoods all the way through, and a crucial part of science is simply the rooting out and rejection of falsehood.
+There is no way that something as false and partial and narrow as religion could be the foundation for something far broader, truer and more impartial.
+Religion as a foundation of science is like lies as a foundation of honesty, or murder as a foundation of love.
 It just ain't so.
+Religion came into the world long after learning was fully established.

 Entertainment/culture/art.
 People spend an inordinate amount of time with the arts these days.
 In the past, one did not see drama or hear music unless it was done live.
-A hundred years into the era of recorded sound, people spend their entire day with TV drama, movies, music, writing and images.
-The more the burden of work has been reduced, the more entertainment with art has increased to the point now that some people feel incomplete without the noise of art all around them.
+A hundred years into the era of recorded sound, people commonly spend the bulk of their free time with TV drama, movies, music, writing and images.
+The more the burden of work has been reduced, the more entertainment with art has increased to the point now that some people feel incomplete without music or visuals.
 Art is good sayeth the people.
 What say the churches?
 Art that does not promote our world view is bad.
 Art that does not moralize as we wish is bad.
 Of course they have to hate the freedom of art.
 Like science, independent art is a huge threat to the power of priests.

 Self-delusion.
 Much ink and wood pulp have been devoted to the topic of self-deception since the enlightenment.
 It is one of the greatest enemies of progress and a complete stop to self-improvement.
 But despite this, the churches insist on faith, that is, on belief without reasons, a form of self-deception, as the measure of a soul and the very foundation of moral goodness.